-Default on a Federal Family Education Loan Program (FFELP) Loan occurs when you fail to make payments and your loan reaches 270 days of delinquency.
-If your loan defaults, your account will transfer to your guarantor and your balance becomes due in full immediately.
-Failure to pay the full balance may result in collection fees.
-Additional action including wage garnishment and seizure of income tax returns may occur.
-Don’t worry; PHEAA is here to assist you!
+Default on a Federal Family Education Loan Program (FFELP) Loan occurs when you fail to make payments, and your loan reaches 270 days of delinquency.
+If your loan defaults, your account will transfer to your guarantor, and your balance becomes due in full immediately.
+Additional action may occur, including wage garnishment, seizure of income tax returns, and collection fees may be assessed.
+Don't worry; PHEAA is here to assist you!

 There are three key groups in the student loan life cycle.
 To understand who they are and how they work together, review the relationship below between your lender, servicer, and guarantor.

-The lender is the bank or other financial institution that provided the money for your student loan.
+The lender is the bank or other financial institution that provides the money for your student loan.
 Most likely, your lender was selected when you completed your FAFSA® (Free Application for Federal Student Aid).
-Although, they lent you the money, they don’t handle the daily management of your student loans; that would be your loan servicer.
+Although they lent you the money, they don't handle the daily management of your student loans; that would be your loan servicer.

 This is the company, selected by your loan's lender, to help you handle the day-to-day management of your student loans, such as: